-There were no significant changes in the audit approach between years.
+There were no significant changes in the audit approach since the previous year.
 We did not identify any new KAMs or significant risks.
-The main difference in this year's audit was that we were able to visit the port operations in India given the loosening of travel restrictions relating to Covid-19.
+The main difference in the current year was that the full group engagement team were able to visit the port operations in India given the loosening of travel restrictions relating to COVID-19.